szaumoor/ZSTweaks/README.md

 This makes Blackmist's blindness power be more likely to be effective, by adding a -2 Save penalty.
 Additionally, you're immune to blindness.

+**Component 1591:** Make Soul Reaver slightly more balanced

+Soul Reaver is fairly unbalanced, particularly because it reduces THAC0 for 2 full minutes and it's fairly easy to make any enemy to not be able to hit anything at all.
+This tweak reduces this duration to 5 rounds, and requires a Save vs. Spell at -4 to resist.

+**Component 1592:** Make Soul Reaver deal 1d12 damage

+The sword looks like it's fairly massive.
+You may disagree, but that's how it comes across to me.
+So this will match the dice size of other blades like Carsomyr and Warblade: 1d12 (or 2d6 if the two-handed general tweak was installed).

 </details>

 ---